Ration Balancers & Fortified Mixes for Horses in the UK 2026: Complete Expert Guide to the Top 7 Products

 Frequently Asked Questions

-Yes—TopSpec Comprehensive Feed Balancer is low in sugar and starch and is designed as a complete vitamin, mineral, and amino acid profile to complement forage; it has an average rating of 4.3.
+Yes—TopSpec Comprehensive is described as low in sugar and starch and suitable for horses needing nutrient density without high energy, with a broad-spectrum vitamin, mineral and amino acid profile to complement forage; rated 4.3.

 Conclusion